SirPumpkin301/Quiz-Game/README.md

-# Squid's Quiz-Game

 # Description
-It's a game in which you are quizzed.
-You have 75 seconds to answer 5 of the hardest questions I can think of.
+You have 75 seconds to answer 5 questions.

-# Features

 ## Home Page